I-751 Waiver Where a Marriage Ends in Divorce

 “With the invaluable help of Carl Shusterman’s team my wife and I fulfilled our dream of being together after being apart for several years.
 The immigration process is a very delicate matter and the paperwork needs to be presented properly, and when it is about being with your loved ones, you should only let the best in the business handle your case.”
 (More client reviews…)

-For more information, please visit our Green Cards through Marriage page or speak to one of our attorneys.
+For more information, please visit our Green Cards through Marriage page or schedule a legal consultation with one of our attorneys.